aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

 | Ubuntu 22.04 | `ami-003932de22c285676` | `ami-034ee457b85b2fb4f` |
 | DLAMI (Ubuntu 22) | `ami-0c8cb6d6f6dc127c9` | `ami-030b3e579315b7e71` |

+Find alternates or IDs for your preferred region as described in the following sections.

 #### Amazon Linux 2

 _Coming soon_

 #### Redhat Enterprise Linux 9

 You must subscribe to RHEL 9 in AWS Marketplace AMIs in order to build from Redhat official AMIs.
+Find the AMI ID in the information panel for RHEL 9 after you have subcribed.

 ![Image](docs/subscribe-rhel9-marketplace.png)